planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 http://localhost:8080/geoserver/rest/

-Note: Throughout this workshop, we'll assume that GeoServer is responding at http://localhost:8080/geoserver/, but all example should work with substitution for the location of your instance.
+Throughout this workshop, we’ll assume that GeoServer is responding at http://localhost:8080/geoserver/, but all examples should work with substitution for the location of your instance.

-Navigate here.
-If you haven't logged in through the web admin interface prior to this, you'll be asked for administrator credentials.
+Navigate to the above URL.
+If you haven’t logged in through the web admin interface prior to this, you’ll be asked for administrator credentials.
 Enter admin / geoserver and click OK.

 --------------------------------------------------